Federation of Australia: 1899 and 1900 referendums

-The bill as accepted by the colonies (except Western Australia, which voted after the act was passed by the British parliament) went to Britain for legislation by the British Parliament.
+The bill as accepted by the colonies (except Western Australia, which voted after the act was passed by the British parliament) was sent to Britain to be enacted as an act passed by British Parliament.

 Federal Constitution

-The Commonwealth of Australia Constitution Act 1900 (UK) was passed on 5 July 1900 and given Royal Assent by Queen Victoria on 9 July 1900.
+The Commonwealth of Australia Constitution Act 1900 (Imp) was passed on 5 July 1900 and given royal assent by Queen Victoria on 9 July 1900.
 It was proclaimed on 1 January 1901 in Centennial Park, Sydney.
 Sir Edmund Barton was sworn in as the interim Prime Minister, leading an interim Federal ministry of nine members.

 The new constitution established a bicameral Parliament, containing a Senate and a House of Representatives.
-The office of Governor-General was established as the Queen's representative; initially, this person was considered a representative of the British Government.
+The office of governor-general was established as the Queen's representative; initially, as a representative of the British Government.

 The Constitution also provided for the establishment of a High Court, and divided the powers of government between the states and the new Commonwealth government.
-The states retained their own parliaments, along with the majority of existing powers, but the federal government would be responsible of issues defence, immigration, quarantine, customs, banking and coinage, among other powers.
+The states retained their own parliaments, along with the majority of existing powers, but the federal government would be responsible for issues of defence, immigration, quarantine, customs, banking and coinage, among other powers.

+The economic consequences of federation

+Australian federation entailed the creation of both a customs and a fiscal union.
+With respect to the customs union, tariffs were abolished on interstate trade (although this process occurred on a phased basis in Western Australia), while all of the colonies adopted the Commonwealth's common external tariff schedule in October 1901.
+The first federal (Commonwealth) was widely regarded as protectionist; indeed, with respect to imports from outside of Australia, the average tariff increased relative to the average of the individual colonies' average tariffs prior to federation, according to estimates produced by Melbourne economist Peter Lloyd.
+Nevertheless, the welfare-enhancing effect of the elimination of tariffs on interstate trade dominated the welfare-reducing effect of higher tariffs on overseas imports, such that the net static welfare gain from Australian federation was actually positive and estimated to have been 0.17% of GDP.
+With respect to the fiscal union, there was a harmonisation of excise duties at approximately the mid-level of the colonial excise duties.